DeezjaVu/electron-vite-boilerplate-vuetify/README.md

 ### Install

+Note: Because this repo uses a Github workflow to update the `package.json` file, it may be out of sync with the `package-lock.json` file.
+To fix that, you can simply delete the `package-lock.json` file before running `npm install`.

 Go into the folder where the repo was cloned and run the following command:

 ```bash
 npm install
 ```

+This will then install all the specified dependencies in the `package.json` file and afterwards execute the `postinstall` script.

 ### Development